arouyan/lakeFS/docs/setup/virtual-host-addressing.md

 In this case, there's no way for lakeFS to determine whether this is a virtual-host request where the endpoint url is `example.com`, the bucket name is `foo` and the path is `/some/location`, or a path-based request where the endpoint is `foo.example.com`, the bucket name is `some` and the path is `location`.

-This requires an extra step: Defining an explicit set of DNS record for lakeFS S3 gateway.
+This requires an extra step: defining an explicit set of DNS record for lakeFS S3 gateway.

 ## Adding an explicit S3 domain name to the S3 Gateway configuration

-The first step would be to tell the lakeFS installation which hostnames are used for the S3 Gateway.
-This should be a different DNS record from the one used for e.g. the UI or API.
+The first step would be to tell the lakeFS Installation which hostnames are used for the S3 Gateway.
+This should be a different DNS record from the one used for the UI or API, among others.

-Typically, if the lakeFS installation is served under `lakefs.example.com`, a good choice would be `s3.lakefs.example.com`.
+Typically, if the lakeFS Installation is served under `lakefs.example.com`, a good choice would be `s3.lakefs.example.com`.

 This could be done using either an environment variable: